-Candidate: Date Performance Contract Issued: Credential Program: Student Teaching/Field Experience:

-The following plan is a performance contract stipulating specific actions that must be completed by the Candidate.
+Candidate: Date Performance Contract Issued: Credential Program: Student Teaching/Field Experience: The following plan is a performance contract stipulating specific actions that must be completed by the Candidate.
 The signatures verify that the Candidate and others monitoring the contract agree to the performance standards specified and the timeline provided.
-The following timeline supersedes any prior calendar or timeline.

-TIMELINE By PERFORMANCE BENCHMARK The Candidate will TPE STANDARD ADDRESSED

-(If needed, add additional rows)

-Should the stipulations in this contract not be met, the following consequences will result: If the timeline and performance benchmarks described above are not met, the Candidate will be subject to disqualification from the program.

-Required Signatures:

-I acknowledge receipt of this Performance Contract.
-I agree to meet the timeline and performance benchmarks described above:

-Candidate: Date: I am in agreement with the Performance Contract.
-Cooperating Teacher/Supervisor: Date: I am in agreement with the Performance Contract.
-Field Coordinator: Date: I am in agreement with the Performance Contract.
-Program Coordinator/Branch Chair : Date:
+The following timeline supersedes any prior calendar or timeline. in this contract not be met, the followance benchmarks described above Required Signatures: I acknowledge receipt of performance benchmarks this Performance Contract.
+I agree t described above: o meet the timeli ne and Candidate: Dat e: I am in agreement with the Cooperating Teacher/Su · · Dat e: I am in agreement with the Field Coordinator/Prog Dat re: I am in agreement with the University Supervisor/C · · Dat e:

-TEACHER CANDIDATE EVALUATION SIGNATURE PAGE

-The Teacher Candidate Evaluation Signature Page serves as formal documentation of the TC's progress and success each semester.
-It is initially completed by the US and then signed by the TC, CT, and US before the end of each semester.
-Completed and signed signature pages are sent to the Placement Support Coordinator, Andrew Hanzlik, at andrew.hanzlik@csus.edu by the US before the end of each semester.

-TEACHING PERFORMANCE EXPECTATIONS (TPEs) Aligned with the California Standards for the Teaching Profession
+TEACHING PERFORMANCE EXPECTATIONS (TPEs)

+Aligned with the California Standards for the Teaching Profession